 i.
 Erosion and Sediment Controls

-This General Permit requires dischargers to design, install, and maintain effective erosion controls and sediment controls to minimize the discharge of pollutants through the development and implementation of a site-specific SWPPP and best management practices (BMPs).
-The discharger’s SWPPP is required to include the site-specific measures implemented to control all construction activity-related pollutants through temporary and permanent erosion and sediment control BMPs (Section IV.O and Attachments D and E).
+This General Permit requires dischargers to design, install, and maintain effective erosion controls and sediment controls to minimize the discharge of pollutants through the development and implementation of a site-specific SWPPP and BMPs.
+The discharger’s SWPPP is required to include the site-specific measures implemented to control all construction activity-related pollutants through temporary and permanent erosion and sediment control BMPs (Order, Section IV.O and Attachments D and E).
 Dischargers are required to implement channel protection and post construction controls to match the pre-construction hydrograph to ensure the minimization of project impacts to downstream channels and streambanks due to erosion and scour, temperature, and loss of ecological services (Attachments D and E).
 Dischargers are required to set back their construction activities from streams and wetlands unless infeasible to reduce the risk of impacting water quality (e.g., natural stream stability and habitat function).
-Although this General Permit does not mandate specific setbacks, these distances may be required as part of California Environmental Quality Act (CEQA) or the National Environmental Protection Act (NEPA), the Regional Water Board, municipal requirements, and/or other agencies such as the Department of Fish and Wildlife.
-The risk calculation and runoff reduction mechanisms in this General Permit are expected to facilitate compliance with any Regional Water Board, local resource agency, and/or California Environmental Quality Act (CEQA) or the National Environmental Protection Act (NEPA).
-Required setbacks.
+Although this General Permit does not mandate specific setbacks, these distances may be required as part of California Environmental Quality Act (CEQA) or the National Environmental Policy Act (NEPA), the Regional Water Board, municipal requirements, and/or other agencies such as the Department of Fish and Wildlife.
+The risk calculation and runoff reduction mechanisms in this General Permit are expected to facilitate compliance with any Regional Water Board, local resource agency, and/or California Environmental Quality Act (CEQA) or the National Environmental Policy Act (NEPA).
 The U.S. EPA has provided requirements for determining buffer size.
 These requirements may provide helpful guidance for sizing construction sites buffers to limit the disturbance of creeks and natural drainage features.
-Attachments D and E require the discharger to minimize soil compaction when feasible in site areas where final vegetation will occur or infiltration features will be installed.
-Dischargers are required to preserve native topsoil on-site when feasible unless the intended function of a specific area of the site dictates that the topsoil be disturbed or removed.
+Attachments D and E require the discharger to minimize soil compaction when feasible in site areas where final vegetation will occur, or infiltration features will be installed.
+Dischargers are required to preserve native topsoil on-site when feasible, unless the intended function of a specific area of the site dictates that the topsoil be disturbed or removed.
 This General Permit encourages dischargers to keep the clearing and grading of native vegetation at the site at a minimum where areas are needed to build the project and to allow fire protection access.
 An example of an alternative practice to grading is mowing vegetation and leaving the subgrade root structure and soil intact.
 A guidance document was developed in 2016 providing techniques to address the challenges with site stabilization and climate change.
 Dischargers are encouraged to:

 Plan upfront for site stabilization to occur in months with more moisture to lower the need of imported water to stabilize vegetation;